RubenQCs/Data-Science/Financial Fraud Detection/Readme.md

 ![PLot_III](Plots/Confusion_Matrix_ROC_LightGBM_RFE.jpg)
 ![Table](Plots/metrics_table_LightGBM_RFE.jpg)

-How we can see in the figure, we have achieved to improve the metrics such as ROC (from  to 0.0048 ), precision and recall (from to ).
+How we can see in the figure, we have achieved to improve the metrics such as ROC (from  to 0.0048 ), precision (from to ) and recall (from to 0.7353 ).